wes5510/voyl/src/renderer/src/common/README.md

 ## Overview

-common manages pure shared code that is reused throughout the project.
+The Common layer manages domain-independent pure shared code that can be reused across the project.
-It minimizes external dependencies to maintain high reusability and independence.
+It minimizes external dependencies to ensure high reusability and independence.

 ## Structure